gonzalo-sosa-rolon/financing-oop/README.md

 ```

-As we can see the class Stock has the same fields and attributes as its parent class (Instrument), in this kind of cases we have to ask ourselves if it worths to have this new class instead of just using the class Instrument to represent stocks.

-This question will be answered later.
+As we can see the class Stock has the same fields and attributes as its parent class (Instrument), in this kind of cases we have to ask ourselves if it worths to have this new class instead of just using the class Instrument to represent stocks, this question will be answered later.

 Now, we will implement a base option class which inherits from Instrument and contains the extra fields strike, stock and maturity.

-It also will contain four new abstract methods (isATM, isITM, isOTM, getIntrinsicValue) that will be implemented in each child class.
+It also will contain five new methods (isATM, isITM, isOTM, getIntrinsicValue, canExercise) that will be implemented in each child class.

 ```C++
 #include "Instrument.h"